 Group counseling provides private support, encouragement, and helpful feedback for students wishing to enjoy their lives more, improve their relationships, and feel better about themselves.
 Groups can help you maintain your motivation, make changes, and stay hopeful in the face of depression, anxiety, or difficult family or personal circumstances.

-- General Women's Support Group on Mondays from 12:30-1:45pm: This is a general support group where members discuss and learn how to better deal with life struggle like family issues, intimate partners conflict, and depression symptoms, among many others!
+- Upperclass/graduate Women's Support Group on Mondays or Wedesdays from 1:45-3:00pm: This is a general support group where members discuss and learn how to better deal with life struggle like family issues, intimate partners conflict, and depression symptoms, among many others!
 Members will set the themes of the group based on current stressors.
 Students will gain insight into communication skills, trust, conflict resolution and healthy relationships.
-Facilitators: Elaine Allen, LCSW.
+Facilitator: Elaine Allen, LCSW.
 Call for a screening interview.
 (203)392-5475

-Mindful Journey Workshops from 5:00 – 6:30 PM in the Farnham Program Space: The Mindfulness program is an eight-week introduction to mindfulness practice, including seated meditation, activities, and group discussion.
+Mindful Journey Tuesdays from 5:00 – 6:30 PM in the Farnham Program Space: The Mindfulness program is an eight-week introduction to mindfulness practice, including seated meditation, activities, and group discussion.
 It is designed to teach people how to take better care of themselves and participate fully in improving their health, well-being and quality of life.
 This program teaches you how to take charge of your life by learning to work consciously, systematically and skillfully with all types of stress including sleep disturbances, pain, illness, relationship stress, job or school stress and the challenges and demands of daily life.
 Stop by one or all of the workshops!
-Facilitators: Denise Zack, LPC, RYT and Jonathon Ruiz.
+Facilitators: Jonathan Ruiz and Emily Stivers.
 To register, please call the Counseling Center at 392-5475.

 Meditation/mindfulness: In this weekly step-by-step psycho-educational group you can begin to understand how your brain works and learn meditation and mindfulness techniques that are sure to help reduce the stress and chaos in your life.
 Mindfulness helps to calm the mind and body as well as bring awareness to the negative patterns that impact our life so that we can change them for the better!